-Former ‘RHOC’ Star Vicki Gunvalson Dishes On The Fancy Ladies Of ‘RHOBH’ Reveals If She Watches ‘RHONJ’
+Former ‘RHOC’ Star Vicki Gunvalson Dishes On The Fancy Ladies Of ‘RHOBH,’ Reveals If She Watches ‘RHONJ’

-Vicki Guvnalson appeared on Instagram Live last week, where she chatted with Hollywood Life about a number of different Bravo shows, including her former series, The Real Housewives of Orange County, The Real Housewives of Beverly Hills, and The Real Housewives of New Jersey.
+Vicki Gunvalson appeared on Instagram Live last week, where she chatted with Hollywood Life about a number of different Bravo shows, including her former series, The Real Housewives of Orange County, as well as The Real Housewives of Beverly Hills and The Real Housewives of New Jersey.

-After admitting that The Real Housewives of Orange County is no longer her show as she moves on from the reality series after 14 years, Gunvalson shared her thoughts on the very “fancy” cast of The Real Housewives of Beverly Hills, which currently includes Kyle Richards, Lisa Rinna, Erika Jayne, Teddi Mellencamp, Denise Richards, Dorit Kemsley, and Garcelle Beauvais.
+After admitting that RHOC is no longer her show as she moves on from the reality series after 14 years, Gunvalson shared her thoughts on the very “fancy” cast of The RHOBH, which currently includes Kyle Richards, Lisa Rinna, Erika Jayne, Teddi Mellencamp, Denise Richards, Dorit Kemsley, and Garcelle Beauvais.

 “They’re very fancy for me and I don’t think they don’t understand my life,” Gunvalson began.